scroll-tech/scroll-documentation/src/pages/user-guide/common-errors.md

 ## Nothing happens when confirming a bridging/swapping transaction

-If no error or console logs appear, this is likely due to a nonce issue, please reset your MetaMask account as outlined above at [#incorrect-nonce-error-when-sending-a-transaction-in-metamask](common-errors.md#incorrect-nonce-error-when-sending-a-transaction-in-metamask "mention").
+If no error or console logs appear, this is likely due to a nonce issue, please reset your MetaMask account as outlined above at [#incorrect-nonce-error-when-sending-a-transaction-in-metamask](#incorrect-nonce-error-when-sending-a-transaction-in-metamask).

 ## Block Explorer shows "Internal server error"

-Use an incognito window, or open your browser developer console and remove the `_explorer_key` cookie (or all cookies: [https://www.contentstack.com/docs/developers/how-to-guides/clear-caches-and-cookies-in-different-browsers/](https://www.contentstack.com/docs/developers/how-to-guides/clear-caches-and-cookies-in-different-browsers/)).
+Use an incognito window, or open your browser developer console and remove the `_explorer_key` cookie (or all cookies).
+[See this guide for how to remove cookies.](https://www.contentstack.com/docs/developers/how-to-guides/clear-caches-and-cookies-in-different-browsers/).

 ## Sending max amount of Ether in MetaMask results in a "Failed" error